 I adore both Northwestern Montana and Seattle’s Pike Place Market.
 Thanks for making the trip with me!

-Jewel Bay exists only in my mind–and I hope, in yours, after you’ve taken an armchair tour.
+Jewel Bay, the Food Lovers’ Village, exists only in my mind–-and I hope, in yours, after you’ve taken an armchair tour.
 To help guide you, here are my maps of the Village and the area.

 But Jewel Bay does resemble Bigfork, Montana, a picturesque town tucked between the Mission and Swan Mountains and Flathead Lake, where the Swan and Flathead Rivers flow into the lake.
 It sparkles year-round, with art galleries, theater and music, outdoor recreation (golf, boating, hiking, riding, and more), and yes, lip-smacking restaurants.
 Like Jewel Bay, Bigfork is not an incorporated town, but you can find tourist info from the Bigfork Area Chamber of Commerce.